kerneljack/grails-deploy/README.md

 `$ git log --decorate`

-The **Grails app repository** is what holds the actual application while

 ### 2. Deployment Control Repository

-The **Deployment control repository (DCR)** is what determines which *version* of the app gets deployed.
+The **Deployment Control Repository (DCR)** is what determines which *version* of the app gets deployed.
 This repository simply contains a `deploy.json` file and a deployment control app.
 The `deploy.json` file has the following format:

 ```
 { "deploy": "(YES|NO)", "version": "version number" }
 ```

-The **Deployment control repository (DCR)** will have restricted access to a small group of people who are allowed to control the deployment process.
+The **DCR** will have restricted access to a small group of people who are allowed to control the deployment process.
 You can use the Collaborators feature to control the list of people who can push/pull from the repo.

 ### 3. Deployment Control Python app

-The deployment control app (`deploy.py`) reads the `deploy.json` file and checks to see if the value of the `deploy` field is **YES** (upper case only).
+The Deployment Control App (`deploy.py`) reads the `deploy.json` file and checks to see if the value of the `deploy` field is **YES** (upper case only).
 If so, it goes ahead and deploys the **version** specified by the `version` field.

-We run the python app periodically using Cron (every minute) in my case.
+We run the app periodically using Cron (every minute) in my case.

 Using these 3 things in combination we achieve SSH-less remote deployment of our app.
-Note that this deployment is further restricted to authorised users only.
+Note that this deployment is further restricted to authorised users only as described above.

 ## How do we test it?